 If my group is not awarded, can we reapply for the same event?¶

-Yes, your group can apply again, as long as your event date aligns with the application deadline.
-This is one reason why we recommend applying multiple grant cycles prior to your event date.
-Our staff is happy to meet with any group and provide feedback from the Grants Review Committee to help improve your application.
+Yes, your group can apply again, as long as you apply within the application deadline (opens in a new tab).
+SAO grants will not be awarded for events that have already taken place.
+We recommend applying at least 2 (two) cycles in advance to allow your group a chance to reapply for SAO grants, if needed.
+Student Activities Advisor is happy to meet with any group and provide feedback from the Grants Review Committee to help improve your proposal.

 Can someone meet with us to review our application before we apply?¶

 Yes, the grants assistant is more than happy to meet with you, answer questions, and review your application prior to submitting.
 You can schedule a general advising appointment with your assigned Student Group Service Advisor to review your application at z.umn.edu/studentgroupadvising (opens in a new tab).

 If we are awarded, how long will it take to receive our grant funding?¶

 Registered Student Organizations (RSOs) will have their check ready for pickup or has been mailed to them 4-6 weeks after their application is approved.
 It will take 3-4 weeks to receive funding for RSOs that choose the ACH option after all requirements have been completed.
 Initial ACH set-up may be an additional 4 weeks before payment can be processed.

 Campus Life Programs (CLPs) will receive their grant award through EFS transfer within 2-3 weeks of submitting their Statement of Agreement.

 My group has been tentatively awarded SAO Grant funding for the first time, are there any other additional action items my group should complete?¶

 New applicants are required to schedule a pre-event meeting with their assigned SAO advisor (opens in a new tab).
 All groups must submit a completed Statement of Agreement.
 Each classification has its own Statement of Agreement, so please fill out the correct form when submitting.